MedentzidisCharalampos/Image-captioning-with-visual-attention/README.md

 3. We create word-to-index and index-to-word mappings.
 4. We pad all sequences to be the same length as the longest one.

+# Model

+The model architecture is inspired by the Show, Attend and Tell paper (https://arxiv.org/pdf/1502.03044.pdf).

+1. Extract the features from the lower convolutional layer of InceptionV3 giving us a vector of shape (8, 8, 2048).
+2. Squash that to a shape of (64, 2048).
+3. This vector is then passed through the CNN Encoder (which consists of a single Fully connected layer).
+4. The RNN (here GRU) attends over the image to predict the next word.

+# Training

+1. Extract the features and pass those features through the encoder.
+2. The encoder output, hidden state(initialized to 0) and the decoder input (which is the start token) is passed to the decoder.
+3. The decoder returns the predictions and the decoder hidden state.
+3. The decoder hidden state is then passed back into the model and the predictions are used to calculate the loss.
+4. Use teacher forcing to decide the next input to the decoder.
+5. Teacher forcing is the technique where the target word is passed as the next input to the decoder.
+6. The final step is to calculate the gradients and apply it to the optimizer and backpropagate.

+# Caption

+T1. he evaluate function is similar to the training loop, except you don't use teacher forcing here.
+The input to the decoder at each time step is its previous predictions along with the hidden state and the encoder output.
+2. Stop predicting when the model predicts the end token.
+3. And store the attention weights for every time step.